 I am committed to ever-increasing my quality standard, taking every challenge as an opportunity to dig deeper into our core values.
 After years searching the world, testing cacao samples from a zillion vendors, navigating ingredient adulteration and dilution and the underbelly of labeling loopholes that plague our industry, I can say without hesitation we have earned access to the best of the best with each form of cacao we incorporate into our treats.
 From our rich and succulent cacao butter to our exclusive, freshly-made raw oleoresin, to our nutrient-dense powdered bean, our cacao is a point of pride and total joy.

-Historically, cacao has been, and still is, a significant source of tropical deforestation.
-At the same time, it is a crop on which many conservationists and natural resource managers base their hopes for an agriculture that not only provides a livelihood for tropical farmers, but also helps to conserve biodiversity in the tropical landscape.
+Historically, cacao has been and still is a significant source of tropical deforestation.
+At the same time, it is a crop on which many conservationists and natural resource managers base their hopes for an agriculture industry that not only provides a livelihood for tropical farmers but also helps to conserve biodiversity in the tropical landscape.
 Growing cacao under a canopy enhances the soil, protects it from erosion, provides non-cacao products to the farmer and a refuge for an array of animal groups like birds, insects, small mammals, and reptiles.
 The leaf litter provided by a shade canopy is particularly important for the life cycle of the insects that pollinate the cacao blossoms.

 Labor and environmental issues have inspired the formation of several organizations and associations of wholesalers, retailers, and producers whose members are committed to growing cacao sustainably, providing fair wages and opportunities to economically disadvantaged artisans and farmers worldwide.
 We are committed to supporting this vital effort by choosing makers that produce organically and ethically under Fair Trade guidelines.